luisosmx/Project_DE-E2E/README.md

 ## Project_DE-E2E

-The function of this repository will be to show the codes required to carry out an ETL, with different types of data.
+In this repository I will show some different ways to perform an ETL using various technologies.